GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/05/index.md

 The **Properties** pane in the **Elements** panel has been deprecated.
 Run `console.dir($0)` in the **Console** instead.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/baxJpoi3vt3HzEqf9Oy3.jpg", alt="The deprecated Properties pane.", width="800", height="590" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/baxJpoi3vt3HzEqf9Oy3.jpg", alt="The deprecated Properties pane.", width="800", height="590" %}

 References: